 Grin and bare it

-If you really think about it, a lot of nasty situations with ‘threenagers’ could have been avoided if we lived a simpler, less modern life, and took a few parenting tips from the older generation.
+If you really think about it, a lot of nasty situations with ‘threenagers’ could be avoided if we lived a simpler, less modern life, and took a few parenting tips from the older generation.
 Next time you’re banging your head against the wall from the latest sass tantrum attack from Miss or Mister Three just remember – we created this monster and so now we’re just going to have to ride it out.
 Good luck!